NicTool/dns-resource-record/README.md

       letters in the DNS names contained within the RDATA are replaced by the lowercase letters;
 - [ ] LOC record ingest/out isn't consistent with API
 - [ ] handling unknown RR types: RFC 3597
+- [ ] export a web page for each RR type

+## DEVELOP

+- this package has no dependencies.
+That's no accident.
+- eventually this will be used a node.js app & a browser based app
+    - so, ESM, eventually
+- CI tests are on linux & windows